This article was updated on Aug. 13, 2015.

 That news appeared nowhere on the financial sites, so I had to first assume -- we'll get to why I immediately made this assumption -- that it was a 2-for-1 split.
 After some investigation, I found the following on page 3 of Dassault's first-quarter 2014 earnings report released in March 2014:

 The Board of Directors has scheduled the Annual Shareholders' Meeting for May 26, 2014 and is recommending a 4% increase in the annual cash dividend per share equivalent to €0.83 per share for the fiscal year ended December 31, 2013, compared to €0.80 per share for the fiscal year ended December 31, 2012 and a two-for-one stock split effective from July 2014. (emphasis mine)

-A telltale sign of a split, or how not to be freaked out again: daily volume
+A telltale sign of a split, or how not to be freaked out: Daily volume

-This type of delay isn't uncommon, especially when we're talking about foreign companies trading over the counter in the United States.
-A similar scenario played out earlier this year with Sweden-based 3-D printing company Arcam.
-However, in Arcam's case it was less obvious, as the stock split was 1:4, with the share price appearing to fall 70%.
-According to a couple comments on the article I wrote, some investors didn't know what was happening.
-I'd assume that the same might be true in Dassault's case.
+This type of delay in financial sites reflecting stock splits isn't uncommon, especially when we're talking about foreign companies trading over the counter in the United States.
+A similar scenario played out earlier in 2014 with Sweden-based 3D printing company Arcam.
+In Arcam's case, the stock split was a less common 4-for-1, with the share price appearing to plummet about 70%.
+(The stock was up that day, which is why the drop was less than the 75% it would have been to account solely for the split.)
+According to comments on my Arcam article, some investors didn't know what was happening.
+So, I knew some Dassault Systemes investors could be just as panicked.

 If you ever see a huge drop in stock price, it will be almost surely be due to a stock split if the daily trading volume is just average.
 All the major sites list daily trading volume, as well as an average (usually a three-month average) trading volume.